Men’s Health Gummies: What Manufacturing Gets Right (or Wrong)

 At KorNutra, the biggest difference between a gummy that holds up and one that turns into a sticky, slumped mess in the bottle usually has nothing to do with clever marketing.
 It comes down to process control, stability planning, and quality systems that treat a gummy like a true dosage form—not candy with a label.

-Why men’s gummies are deceptively hard
+Why men’s gummies are tougher than they look

 A capsule is relatively predictable.
 A gummy is not.
 Gummies are water-based, heat-processed, and naturally hygroscopic (they exchange moisture with the air and their environment).
 That means the product you ship can change—sometimes quickly—depending on storage conditions, packaging, and even minor batch-to-batch process variation.